prayash106/APEC_8601/README.md

 Steps to make these changes on the pre-installed earth economy devstack workspace (to learn more about these workspace visit [Justin Polasky lab](https://johnsonpolaskylab.umn.edu))
 - Navigate to scenario_definations.csv files and change the respective labels based on your choice of country and SSP.
 AOI was chnaged to "TWN".
 Years was changed to 2030/35/40.
 Coarse projections input for respective SSP/RCP definations were downloaded from "Land Use Harmonization data" and defined in correct path.
-- Run the test_standard.py python file in debug mode.
+- Run the test_standard.py file in debug mode.

 b)	Plot these maps using QGIS or whatever plotting method you like.